Haliburton

 Q: What is Haliburton, Ontario known for?

-Halibiurton is known for the natural beauty of the area as well as the many things there are to do year round in the area, such as snowshoeing, skiing, and ice fishing in the winter and hiking, mountain biking and swimming in the many nearby lakes during the summer months.
+A: Haliburton is known for the natural beauty of the area as well as the many things there are to do year-round, such as snowshoeing, skiing, and ice fishing in the winter and hiking, mountain biking and swimming in the many nearby lakes during the summer months.

 Q: What is Haliburton named after?